bbkr/JSON-RPC/README.md

         $!db.insert( $name, $age, $experience );
     }

+### What will happen when more than one server handler candidate matches?

-* When request can be dispatched to more than one multi method then first candidate in definition order is chosen.
+When request can be dispatched to more than one multi method then first candidate in definition order is chosen.
+This is not an error.

-## ERRORS
+### Can I bind server to other port that 8080?

+Use port param.

+    JSON::RPC::Server.new( port => 9999 ...

+### Error handling

 Server supports errors defined in 2.0 spec.

 * Parse error - Invalid JSON was received by the server.
 * Invalid Request - The JSON sent is not a valid Request object.
 * Method not found - The method does not exist in your application.
 * Invalid params - Invalid method parameters, no candidates with matching signature found.
 * Internal error - Your method died.
 Catched message is returned as 'data' explanation field in Error object.

     method divide ( Int $x, Int $y ) {